ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openligadb/README.md

   Placeholder for the next version (at the beginning of the line):
    ### **WORK IN PROGRESS**
 -->

+### 1.8.0 (2024-10-27)

+- move widget documentation from html file to readme
+- adjust and prove responsive design for jsonconfig
+- implement individual color settings for highlite and filters for each widget

 ### 1.7.0 (2024-09-16)

 - fix quotes